 I started teaching Spanish and ESL when I was 21 years old.
-I’ve worked at two schools: one at a progressive, private pre-k through 8th grade school as a Spanish teacher and the other teaching adult ESL at our county’s adult education program.
-When I reflect back on my first two years, two huge memories stand out.
+Since then, I’ve worked at two schools: one at a progressive, private pre-k through 8th-grade school as a Spanish teacher and the other teaching adult ESL at our county’s adult education program.
+When I reflect back on my first two years as an ESL teacher, two huge memories stand out.

 Reflections of a Beginner ESL Teacher

-#1 During my first lesson teaching Spanish A to 7th grade, my assistant director observed me the entire time.
-My voice kept squeaking in Spanish/English, scratching out of nervousness, and thinking “I’m not an adult.
+- During my first lesson teaching Spanish A to 7th grade, my assistant director observed me the entire time.
+My voice kept squeaking in Spanish/English, scratching out of nervousness, and thinking: “I’m not an adult.
 No way I’m a teacher.
 I’m just presenting.
 HELP ME.”

-Flash forward in time, and bam – it’s Year Six.
+Flash forward in time, and bam — it’s Year Six.
 I got the help I needed and my career wasn’t over.
 Back then, I didn’t know the things I’m about to tell you.
-Below, you’ll find what I know now Year Six of second language teaching in elementary/middle schools, universities, and adult education programs.
+Below, you’ll find what I know now about second language teaching in elementary/middle schools, universities, and adult education programs.

 Get a Curriculum

 To be more “individual-centered,” some schools and adult education programs will “teach to the student, not the textbook.”
 They will let you look at the curriculum (but not use it) and ask you to make your own.
 If you are an ESL teacher rookie in this kind of school, grab a used textbook and follow its order and recommended activities (plus your own) for the first three years.
 It’s also useful to find a used syllabus to adapt in partnership with this technique.
 A veteran teacher may be able to teach without following the textbook’s sequence, but you certainly cannot without any experience.